 If you were to look through all sports and trace the careers of the greats, you would find one trait in common amongst most of the truly great athletes, leadership skills.
 Leadership is the ability to be part of the vision and to lead teammates toward that goal.
 Great leadership skills show that you motivate and drive a team towards a cohesive goal.
 As coaches tasked with the duty to shape and help our young athletes become better people, leadership skills are extremely valuable.

-The skills discussed here are not the only skills needed but are important in the context of coaching our athletes to understand that training for excellence is not just a faster 40-yard dash time or higher vertical leap.
-It is also understanding that more will be needed to reach the heights of our potential than just our physical skills.
-As they come to this realization, it is our job as coaches to continue to supply the techniques and tools that can help them use these hidden tools to their advantage.
+The skills discussed here are not the only skills needed.
+However, they are important in the context of coaching our athletes to understand that training for excellence is not just a faster 40-yard dash time or higher vertical leap.
+Therefore, more will be needed to reach the heights of potential than just our physical skills.
+It is our job as coaches to continue to supply the techniques and tools that can help them use these hidden tools to their advantage.
 Stay tuned for Part 3.

 Michael Piercy, MS, CSCS is the owner of The LAB in Fairfield, New Jersey.
 He is the recipient of the 2017 IDEA Personal Trainer of the Year award and has also been awarded the 2013 TRX FACEUP award for Overall Instructor of the Year.
 He represents brands such as Under Armour, TRX® and Matrix fitness as a Master Trainer.
 A former professional baseball player with the Pittsburgh Pirates, New York Mets and Montreal Expos, he brings his unique perspective to his work with athletes and active adults.
 He holds a master’s degree in exercise science with a concentration in performance enhancement and also holds multiple advanced level Certifications from organizations such as ACE, ACSM, NASM and NSCA.